 You define the custom data that platform events contain.
-Just like custom objects, you define platform events in Salesforce.
+Just like custom objects, you define platform events in Salesforce Development.
 You create a platform event definition by giving it a name and adding custom fields.

 Let’s say CloudFountain wants to notify its subscribers of its product launches.
 We’ll create a Platform event object called CloudFountain and a text field named Description to store the message.

 When you create a platform event, the system appends the __e suffix to create the API name of the event.
 In our example, for the CloudFountain event, the API name is Cloud_Fountain__e.
 The description field still is as usual Description__c

 If your app is on the Salesforce platform, you can publish events using an Apex method or with declarative tools, such as Process Builder or the Cloud Flow Designer.
 If your app is an external app, you can publish events using Salesforce APIs.

 To publish more than one event in the same call, add your events to a list of events, and pass the list to the EventBus.publish() method.
 The output of this method is an array of Database.SaveResult objects